Getting your Trinity Audio player ready... |

 The thing is, none of the multi-answer questions in the GRE Verbal section allow for partial credit.
 So, even if you select 1 or 2 of the correct answers to a question, if you don’t select ALL of the correct answers to the question, the question is still marked incorrect.

-On the flipside, you’re also likely to see 1 or 2 RC questions on the GRE that ask you to highlight a sentence in the passage.
+On the flip side, you’re also likely to see 1 or 2 RC questions on the GRE that ask you to highlight a sentence in the passage.
 In that case, there are no answer choices to choose from.
 You simply must base your selection on what the question stem says.

-For some students, mastering multi-answer questions and the variety of multiple-choice (or no choice) questions in GRE Verbal adds to the stress of the exam.
+For some students, mastering multi-answer questions and the variety of multiple-choice (or no-choice) questions in GRE Verbal adds to the stress of the exam.
 On the other hand, the standard, dependable 5-option multiple-choice questions in GMAT Verbal feel more comfortable and predictable.

 Key Takeaways